-We’re holding a book drive to collect gently used (or new) books from our friends and neighbors!
-If you’re local to me, the boys have a box for anybody we know to drop off books.
+We held a book drive to collect gently used (or new) books from our friends and neighbors!
+The boys collected dozens of books to donate!
 If you’re not local, and want to help us raise funds to purchase more books for Norris Elementary School students, please email me to find out how to give.
 All books will be donated via the Children’s Reading Partners program.

 Get out and about in cute and comfy summer styles!

 For our donation excursion, the boys wore the new Americana collection from Gymboree.
 Splashed with vivid red, white, and blue colors, plus dinosaur, firecracker, and hot dog motifs, this is an exciting and patriotic style collection any kid will love!